The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 A lot of credit has been given to Taika Waititi who, in addition to directing “Love and Thunder,” directed Thor: Ragnarok, often hailed as the turning point in the character’s PR image.
 Waititi’s experiment with “Ragnarok” completely goes against the corporate ethos guiding something like the MCU.
 He made a Waititi film first, and that film happened to work with the larger MCU framework.
 As someone who supports the power of the author over the corporation, I should in theory be really happy about this little factoid.
 In theory …

-It’s not that I don’t think Taika Waititi is a talented storyteller–I liked Jojo Rabbit just fine–I just don’t like what he’s done to my favorite superhero.
+Now, hear me out a moment: it’s not that I don’t think Taika Waititi is a talented storyteller–I liked Jojo Rabbit just fine–I just don’t like what he’s done to my favorite superhero.
 Thor used to read like Superman with a much more interesting character arc, but the Thor that everyone celebrates today is closer to Hot Rod than any superhero.
-Faced with another round of thought pieces about how Thor: Ragnarok “saved the character,” I am confronted with how I actually really miss what Thor prime represented.
+Which makes all these thought pieces about how he "saved the Thor franchise" fall very, very flat for me.

-Let me draw attention to Thor’s culminating moments in both his original film and in "Ragnarök."
+Let me show you what I mean by drawing attention to Thor’s culminating moments in both his original film and in "Ragnarök."

 In “Ragnarök,” Thor’s lowest point comes when he battles Hela in Asgard’s throne room.
 Hela gets the better of him for a moment, Thor gets an internal pep talk from Odin’s ghost, and he starts exuding lightning in a pyrotechnic display that can only be underscored by Led Zeppelin, and the audience starts to cheer.
 By most accounts, it’s a perfect superhero moment.